Details about our services

 Q: Do I have to have a diagnosed eating disorder to work with you?

 A: No, you do not have to have a diagnosed eating disorder to work with us.
-We also work with athletes and performers (but all from a non-diet perspective).
+We also work with athletes, performers, and select other conditions (but all from a non-diet perspective).

 Q: I want to work with you, what do I need to do first?

 A: Great news!
-The first step is to email email@example.com, or text/call (805) 225-3027 (tell us a little info about what you are looking for and what state you are located in), to see if we are a good fit for your needs.
-We provide medical nutrition therapy and life coaching for those struggling with their relationship with food and/or their body image.
+The first step is to text/call (805) 225-3027 or email email@example.com (tell us a little info about what you are looking for and what state you are located in), to see if we are a good fit for your needs.
+We provide medical nutrition therapy and health/life coaching.

 All services are conveniently offered through secure telehealth (video).